darkzo/judoshiai-info-scraper/README.md

 `tatami4.txt`
 `tatami5.txt`

-The files will contain info about competitors of ongoing match or the file will be empty if there is not match on tatami.
+The created files will contain info about competitors of ongoing match.
+If there is no match on tatami corresponding file will be empty.

 Example of single file:
 ```